England

 Oxford University AFC),

-Evelyn Lintott (Queen's Park Rangers FC) and
+Evelyn Lintott (Queen's Park Rangers FC

-Harry Stapley (West Ham United FC).
+Harry Stapley (West Ham United FC

-Their places went to Hawkes, Wedlock and Hilsdon. |
+reserve.
+Their places went to Hawkes, Wedlock, Hilsdon and reserve Pennington. |

 appearance notes: |